 FOR PATIENT TO SIGN I (full name) appoint (full name) as my post-operative caretaker for my surgery on (date).
-I understand that the doctors recommend that I have qualified 24 hour nu rsing care, but I choose this person as my caretaker and accept the risk of my decision.
-I a • private medical information will be disclosed to my caretake • recovery.
-I also understand that any failure on the part of my liability to AFBPS, which is not responsible for my choice in o aretaker and his/her abilities.
-I remain solely responsible for my decision.
-Patient Signature: Date 2: FOR CARETAKER TO SIGN I (full name) agree to care for during the post-operative period of 24 hours or more as necessary essary after surgery on (date).
-I do not take this obligation lightly and unders failure to care for the patient properly.
-I will keep patient's m confidential and will not disclose said information to anyone in patient's care.
-I agree to monitor the patient's vital signs b y doing the following and keeping a record of my care:
+I understand that the doctors recommend that I have qualified 24 hour nursing person as my caretaker and accept the risk of my decision.
+I also - private medical information will be disclosed to my caretaker as recovery.
+I also understand that any failure on the part of my care 1 liability to AFBPS, which is not responsible for my choice in caret I remain solely responsible for my decision. aker and may her admices.
+Patient Signature: Date: FOR CARETAKER TO SIGN I (full name) agree to care for during the post-operative period of 24 hours or more as necessar (date).
+I do not take this obligation lightly and understand failure to care for the patient properly.
+I will keep patient's medic confidential and will not disclose said information to anyone exce in patient's care.
+I agree to monitor the patient's vital signs by do oing the following and keeping a record of my care: